der-master123/Gideondare.Github.io/_posts/2021-12-24-markdown-guide.md

 ---
 layout: post
-title: Markdown Guide
+title: Introduction to Full Stack
 subtitle: Resources to work with Markdown
-categories: markdown
+categories: Full Stack
-tags: [guide, markdown]
+tags: [Full Stack,Intro,Certificate ]
 ---

-## Resources
+## Introduction to Full Stack

 This is a [good guide](https://www.markdownguide.org/basic-syntax/) to learn about the basic markdown syntax.